MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/2-create-a-device-template.md

 A setting is a single value.
 If more complex sets of data need to be transmitted to a device, a Command (see below) might be the more appropriate way of handling it.

-1. Click on the **Settings** title under the device template name, and add a single setting to set an optimal contents temperature.
+1. Click on the **Settings** title (just to the right of **Measurements**) under the device template name.
+Add a single setting to set an optimal contents temperature, by clicking on **Number**, then entering the following fields:

 ![Create an optimal temperature setting for the simulated device](../media/refrigerated-trucks-optimal.png)

+2. Click **Save**.

 ## Properties

 _Properties_ of a device are typically constant values, that are communicated to the IoT Central app once when communication is first initiated.
 In our refrigerated truck scenario, a good example of a property would be the license plate of the truck, or some similar unique truck Id.

-1. Click on the **Properties** title under the device template name, and add a single property to contain a truck Id.
+1. Click on the **Properties** title under the device template name, and add a single **Text** property to contain a truck Id.

 ![Create a truck Id property for the simulated device](../media/refrigerated-trucks-id.png)

+2. Click **Save**.

 ## Commands

 _Commands_ are sent by the operator of the IoT Central app to the remote devices.
+Commands are similar to settings, but a command can contain no, or multiple, input fields if necessary, whereas a setting is limited to a single value.

 For refrigerated trucks, there are two commands we should add: a command to deliver the contents to a customer (identified by a customer Id), and a command to recall the truck to base.